Exploring Empanadas: Anthropology of the Tapas Treat

-Over the next 300 years knowledge of spices, silk, and treasures in distant lands shifted from fable to fact.
+Over the next 300 years, knowledge of spices, silk, and treasures in distant lands shifted from fable to fact.
 Muslim merchants carried the sambusak, samosa-like hand pies, along the ancient trade routes—east to India and west to North Africa.
 And that was just the beginning.
-The popularity of the sambusak continued to spread as each area adapted the pastry to take advantage of locally sorced ingredients.
+The popularity of the sambusak continued to spread as each area adapted the pastry to take advantage of locally sourced ingredients.

 When the Moors invaded the Iberian Peninsula, they brought customs and traditions with them; as you know, a significant part of every culture is the foods they eat.
-So, in the 8th century A.D. the sambusak becaume the Spanish empanada.
-(The word empanada comes from the Spanish verb empanar which means to cover with bread.)
+So, in the 8th century A.D., the sambusak became the Spanish empanada.
+(The word empanada comes from the Spanish verb empanar, which means to cover with bread.)

 Empanada Flavors and Fillings, by Country

 - Argentina: ground beef spiced with cumin, onion, green olives, and raisins